.WMA File Extension

 What is a WMA file?

 A WMA file is an audio file saved in the Advanced Systems Format (ASF) container format developed by Microsoft.
 It stores audio data encoded in the Windows Media Audio (WMA), WMA Pro, WMA Lossless, or WMA Voice codecs.
-WMA files also include metadata objects such as the title, artist, album, and genre of the track.
+WMA files also include metadata objects such as the title, artist, album, and track genre.

-WMA files are similar to .MP3 files and are primarily used for streaming music from the web.
-But they may also store other types of audio besides music, including voice narration and sound effects.
+WMA files are similar to .MP3 files and are primarily used for streaming music on the web.
+However, they may also store other types of audio besides music, including voice narration and sound effects.

 How to open a WMA file